mobilepadawan/Toastit-JS/README.md

 <hr>

 ### First final version (📆 April 2024)
 We have launched the final version of `ToastIt JS module` and `ToastIt JS CDN` the first days of April 2024.
+The current final version is the 1.0.

+### Beta version (work in progress)
-In this version we included the posibility to configure a `right`, `center` or `left` position for the Toast message on screen.
+In this beta version (1.1) we are including the posibility to configure a `right`, `center` or `left` position for the Toast message on screen.
+Stayed tune for more information.

 ```javascript
 ToastIt.now({